mahtabnejad90/mahtabnejad90/README.md

 ### A little bit about me:

 - 🔭 I’m currently Lead Software Engineer in Test working at [Servita](https://servita.com)
-- 🌱 I’m currently learning Python and Chaos engineering
+- 🌱 I’m currently learning AI in Test Automation
 - 💬 Ask me about a unified approach for test automation
 - 📫 How to reach me: